 Training takes place at weekends during term time and also in the form of intensives and residencies during the school holidays.
 Students are supported to learn, explore and develop by some of the UK’s most inspiring dance professionals.

-Swindon Dance’s Centre for Advanced Training offers three separate programmes (Swindon Street Dance, Swindon Contemporary and Exeter Contemporary), making up one of nine National Centres across the UK.
+Swindon Dance’s Centre for Advanced Training offers four separate programmes (Swindon Street Dance, Swindon Contemporary, Swindon Ballet and Exeter Contemporary), making up one of nine National Centres across the UK.

 The National Dance CATs are supported through the Department for Education’s Music and Dance Scheme, meaning that for those that qualify training is FREE or subsidised.
 To find out more about the other National Centre’s visit the National CAT website. www.nationaldancecats.co.uk.

 Training takes place on Sundays Dancers meet fortnightly on Sundays from 11am-5pm during school terms.
 The programme focuses on a variety of contemporary techniques, ballet, and jazz dance techniques, improvisation, choreography and performance skills.
 The Exeter CAT meet at DanSci DanceStudio, and Exeter University.
 Students from Devon, Cornwall and Somerset travel to attend this programme.

 Swindon Contemporary Programme